nip10/github-explorer/README.md

 ### My approach to code challenges

 - I like to have a time limit for code challenges.
 I try to have a good balance between getting a good result and not spending too much time on it.
 - I like to explore and learn new libraries and tools.
 I find that this is a good oportunity to learn and improve my skills, and always take something new with me regardless of the outcome.
+This may result in some code that is not production ready, or that I would not use in a real project, but I think it's worth it.

+### Decisions, Improvements & Others

+- The homepage is public, but the bookmarks feature is private.
+- Tried out Supabase (a Firebase open-source alternative) for authentication and database (and some "exotic" features like realtime replication and row level security).
+- The bookmarks are stored in the database, so they are not lost when the user logs out.
+- The bookmarks list "My Bookmarks", after the first load, is updated in realtime via Supabase's realtime replication. (for fun, this could just use the Bookmarks Context, but I wanted to try out the replication feature)
+- Ended up not using a GitHub token, since the API is public and the rate limit is high enough.
+However, this was implemented in the backend, so it's easy to add it later while keeping the token secure.
+- The OpenGraph images for the repositories has a low rate limit, so behare of that.
+- Improve error handling and feedback to the user.
+- Add responsiveness
+- Make UI components more generic and reusable
+- Deployed to Vercel via GitHub integration